FlavioKde/S108javaLambdas/README.md

 Editar
 cd Java-Lambdas-Streams
 3️⃣ Open the project in Eclipse or IntelliJ
 4️⃣ Compile and run the desired class from the src folder

 ▶️ EXECUTION INSTRUCTIONS
 🔸 LEVEL 1: BASIC LAMBDAS & STREAMS
 ✔ Exercise 1: Filter Strings with 'o'
-From a list of strings, return all items that contain the letter 'o'

-Print the resulting list using Streams
+From a list of strings, return all items that contain the letter 'o'.
+Print the resulting list using Streams.

 ✔ Exercise 2: Filter with Length Constraint
 Return all strings that: